 Intellectual property (IP) includes things like images, inventions, and names.
-IP has the potential to continue increasing in value forever, but it’s challenging to figure out exactly what intellectual property to invest in.
-One way of going about it is seeking out the next big brand, which is known as brand investing.
+IP has the potential to continue increasing in value forever, but it’s challenging to choose which IP you want to invest in.
+One method is seeking out the next big brand, which is known as brand investing.

 Alternative Investment Strategies

-There are several ways that investments can make money.
+There are several ways that alternative investments can make money.
 Each alternative investment is different, so investors should consider what their goals are when choosing assets to buy.
-Alternative investments can fall into one of three categories:
+Alternative investments typically fall into one of three categories:

-• Growth: This type of investment can appreciate in value significantly over time.
+• Growth: This type of investment appreciates in value over time.
 Growth investments include assets like art and wine.

 Pros of Alternative Investments

-There are many reasons investors should consider adding alternative investments to their portfolio.
-They offer protection from the volatility of the stock market and potential for high returns.
+There are many reasons investors might consider adding alternative investments to their portfolio.
+They may offer protection from the volatility of the stock market and potential for high returns.
 Below are some of the benefits of alternative investments.

 • Increased portfolio diversification

-• Potential for higher-than-average returns (for example, hedge funds aim for returns between 25-30 percent)
+• Potential for higher-than-average returns (for example, top hedge funds aim for returns between 25-30 percent)

-• They’re a good hedge against inflation and rising interest rates
+• Some alternative can hedge against inflation and rising interest rates

 • May have lower transaction costs